Writing tips from the Young Writer of the Year 2015

 March 29, 2016

 12 year old Alex Boxall was last year’s winner of the National Young Writers’ Awards.
-With our 2016 competition now open for entries, we asked him for his top tips for budding writing champions!
+With our 2016 competition now open for entries, we asked him for his top writing tips for budding writing champions!

 Catching the reader’s imagination and holding their interest is key to a successful story.
 When I select a book to read, the opening chapter has to draw me into the story immediately.
 So, the very first sentences you write must captivate the reader and give a sense of a great plot to follow!